newhouseb/linuxholoplayjs/readme.md

 # What is this

 This is a server for Linux that allows you to use the web pages that require Holoplay.js to display holograms on a Looking Glass Display.
-Looking Glass Factory currently only supports Mac and Windows.
+Looking Glass Factory currently only supports Mac and Windows, so this adds support for Linux.

 # Usage